jfd/match-js/README.md

 	);

-More more examples, please navigate to /examples
+For more examples, please navigate to /examples